Golf: Storm disrupts Singapore Open 3rd round

 The players did manage to get back on course after ground staff drained the greens of surface water and made some repairs to the bunkers, but play was again halted when darkness fell.

-Kaewsiribandit charged up the leaderboard with a superb round of five-under 66, featuring an eagle three on the fourth hole and four birdies on the back nine, while Khongwatmai signed for a 67.
+Tirawat charged up the leaderboard with a superb round of five-under 66, the best of the day, that featured an eagle three on the fourth hole and four birdies on the back nine.

+"I am very happy with how I finished.
+It wasn't easy out there, especially with the rain," said Tirawat, who only secured his Asian Tour card last week after going through qualifying school.

+Han, who led after the second round, surrendered his place at the top of the leaderboard when he double bogeyed the third hole but pulled one shot back on the fourth to stay in contention while Pharachat birdied the last to sign for a 67 just before the hooter sounded to stop play.

 Scott held the outright lead at nine-under at the turn but the 2013 US Masters champion dropped back to minus eight when he three-putted the 12th hole after hitting his approach to the fringe of the green.